A Brief History of the East Riding Yeomanry

 The ERY was divided into four squadrons, designated A, B, C and D, along with a machine gun section.
 They were based at Hull, Beverley, Fulford (near York) and Bridlington respectively.
 In 1907 the ERY became part of the Territorial Force (later renamed the Territorial Army) and from then on all equipment was supplied by the War Office.

-When they signed up (for a minimum of four years), Yeomen committed to a period of 16 days training each year.
+When they signed up (for a minimum of four years), Yeomen committed to a period of 16 days of training each year.
 This took place at a different location each year (for example Scarborough in 1907, Pocklington in 1908).
-Initially, men had to bring their own horses, it being assumed that those in rural areas would have easy access to horses - men recruited in Hull probably faced more difficulties, although familiarity with horses was more widespread than it is in Britain today.
+Initially, men had to bring their own horses, it is assumed that those in rural areas would have easy access to horses - men recruited in Hull probably faced more difficulties, although familiarity with horses was more widespread than it is in Britain today.

 In autumn 1915, at the final camp at Costessey near Norwich, there was a call for volunteers to go on active service (this was required at the time, as Territorials had not originally signed up for service overseas).
 Those men who did not volunteer were retained for home service in what became the 2/1st ERY.
 For a time it seemed that the ERY might be sent to Gallipoli.
 The regiment's horses were taken away and infantry training was hastily brought in - including digging trenches.
 Luckily this decision was soon reversed and although the unit's destination was not revealed at this time, the issue of tropical service uniforms might well have given the troops a strong hint that they were bound for the Mediterranean theatre of war.